-Relief Revival

-Students will explore the many facets of the relief medium of printmaking.
+PRINE 358 Relief Revival (3 credit hours) Students will explore the many facets of the relief medium of printmaking.
 This course will cover an assortment of techniques, registration methods, presentation, contemporary and historical artists who use the relief medium and discussion about the return of the relief medium in recent years to the contemporary scene.